Sajalol/project-5-react-latest/README.md

 ![Task Manager Signin](/src/assets/signin.PNG)

-### To sign in you will need a username and password given by an administrator.
-The username and password needs to be created in the API.
+### To sign in, you will need a username and password provided by an administrator.
+The username and password must be created in the API.

 <br>